jannatmunia/jannatmunia.womensupportportal.io/README.md

 # jannatmunia.womensupportportal.io

-This is a simple support portal system.
-In this website women can get information school, hospital and neareast policestation.
+A simple web application for women where they get information about their education, health, security categories